mdgolammafuz/transitflow/README.md

 Located in `eval/`:

-- `eval/qa_small.jsonl` – 3 small QAs, all “Which product or service was revenue growth driven by?” for MSFT/AAPL 2022–2023.
+- `eval/qa_small.jsonl` – 3 small QAs, all "Which product or service was revenue growth driven by?" for MSFT/AAPL 2022–2023.
 - `eval/reports/offline.json` – sample run output.

 The sample report shows: